mengbinhao/jack-note/docs/english/everyday.md

   > The show got really repetitive and a little predictable, so I dropped it
   > I binge watched the entire season of squid game

+- 加油
+  > You got this!
+  > Go get them!
+  > Hang in there
+  > Giving up is not an option
+  > Giving up should not be in your vocabulary

+- 身体不适
+  > My stomach is feeling weird
+  > My stomach is not feeling so well/hot
+  > My stomach is killing me
+  > I'm feeling a little dizzy
+  > I'm feeling a little nauseated
+  > I feel like I'm gonna throw up/vomit
+  > stuffy nose / My nose is stuffy
+  > runny rose and sore throat
+  > minor/severe chest pain
+  > I've been having insomnia/trouble sleeping lately 失眠
+  > I haven't been sleeping well 睡不好
+  > I have allergic to xxx
+  > I have scratched on my arm
+  > I sprained my ankle
+  > My whole body is so sore
+  > I got heat-stroke
+  > I choked on the water
+  > I got stomach cramps while running

+- 回忆
+  > In retrospect, I should've studied harder.
+I couldn't see it then, but I see it now
+  > I've been reminiscing about the past a lot
+  > I'm feeling nostalgic right now
+  > I'm having so much nostalgia

 - me too
   > So do I
   > likewise